bendalab/thunderfish/docs/thunderfish.md

 10. `tstart` Time where the pulse starts relative to P1 in milliseconds.
 11. `tend` Time where the pulse ends relative to P1 in milliseconds.
 12. `width` Total width of the pulse in milliseconds.
+13. `P2-P1-dist`: Distance between P2 and P1 in milliseconds.
+Zero if p2 is not present.
 13. `tau` Time constant of the exponential decay of the tail of the pulse in milliseconds.
 14. `firstpeak` Index of the first peak in the pulse (i.e. -1 for P-1)
 15. `lastpeak` Index of the last peak in the pulse (i.e. 3 for P3)